Go to Next Chapter -- Return to Contents/Index

 dogs, with everything several times larger, and, because of their acute senses,

-part of town as Irma, before deciding to stop.
+themselves in the same part of town as Irma Fresco, before deciding to stop.

 “Now